jafudi/flexpair-website/index.md

-Flexpair is a cloud environment for close hybrid collaboration of STEM professionals.
-And it has all the features that this target group values.
-Because it was tailor-made by experienced data scientists for their fellow data people.
+Flexpair is a cloud environment for shoulder-to-shoulder-like remote collaboration of STEM professionals.
+And it has all the features that this target group values most, like
+- reproducibility
+- open-source
+- clean interface
+- scalable compute power
+ Because it was tailor-made by experienced data scientists to be enjoyable for their fellow data people.

 <dl>
   <dt><strong>to flexpair (verb)</strong></dt>